kunshao/EECS498/README.md

 2. Start the server with Django

-    a. change directory to fQuery
+    a.
+Change directory to fQuery

     b.
 Goto fquery/settings.py, under '# General setttings', modify db_user and db_pwd to your MySQL username and password.
 Make sure it has the permission to modify the database.

-    b.
+    c.
 Run the command
         >> python manage.py syncdb

     You should see tables being created in the database: